josh-helpert/elder-syntax/docs/_basic_types.markdown

       Notice that the elements are separated by newlines and the leading space for each child is ignored.
   * Block code ```` ``` ```` interprets it's children as unevaluated code

+TODO:
+* Primitives values
+  * True, False
+  * Null
+  * Undefined
+* Logic
+  * True, False
+  * Maybe?
+Optional?
+  *
+* edge-cases
+  * Implicit or explicit coersion
+    * 1.0 * 2
+    * 1 / 2.0
+  * Implicit or explicit type casting
+    * ie all `Decimal` are `Number` but not vice-versa
+    * if implicit is diff between logical and memory type and both can be tracked separately so can still be customized and matched against

 ## Types
 ------------------------------------------------------------------------------------------------------------

+### Categories of Types

+* some or all elems
+* layer/describe what/target what
+  * memory, mem abs, logical, logical abs, trait/proto/typeclass, other?
+*

+### Abstract vs Logical vs Memory

+Often when a type is specified it's implicitly a

 ### Refinement